CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/python.md

 python --version
 ```

-## Making the environment accesible to the iPython kernel
+## Making the Environment Accessible to the iPython Kernel

 In order to show the kernel associated to our new environment from a Jupyter Notebook, we need to install `ipykernel`.
 We first activate the
 new environment,